35 Beautiful Blue Perennials For Your Garden

 Rosmarinus Officinalis

-These perennial plants can get quite tall — up to six feet — and its flowers are pale blue or white in color.
-They do best when planted in full sun and when grown in zones 8-10.
-Generally in bloom in June and July, the flowers are very attractive and conspicuous and they are both deer-resistant and attractive to butterflies.
-They look great in containers and as borders and they can be used as an herb in stews, herbal butters, and even breads.
+These perennials can grow quite tall—up to about six feet—and produce pale blue to white flowers.
+They perform best in full sun in zones 8–10, and typically bloom in June and July.
+The flowers are showy, commonly deer-resistant, and attractive to butterflies.
+They also work well in containers and borders, and the plant can be used as an herb in stews, herbal butters, and breads.

 30. Salvia chamaedryoides